np-codey/ArmorAffectsMovement/README.md

 ## Installation

-Place the `.dfmod` file into `StreamingAssets/Mods` folder in your DFU installation.
+Go into the appropriate folder for your OS, and place the `.dfmod` file there into `StreamingAssets/Mods` folder in your DFU installation.

 ## Formula